-- (d) Public notice, including identification of the pesticide, applicator, location where the pesticide will be applied, proposed timing and method of application, and any water use restrictions shall be provided by the applicator; and - (e) The Department shall be notified at least three business days prior to pesticide application; and - (f) Any additional conditions required by the Department. - (6) In the event of any fish kills or other harm to indigenous aquatic dependent resources, the Department shall be notified within 24 hours.
+- (5) Aquatic application of all pesticides shall require a short-term modification be granted prior to application.
+These modifications shall include, at a minimum, the following conditions: - (a) Such pesticide application shall be in accordance with all federal, tribal, and local regulations; and - (b) Such application shall be in accordance with label provisions promulgated by EPA under the Federal Insecticide, Fungicide, and Rodenticide Act, as amended (7 U.S.C. §§ 136, et seq.); and - (c) Such application shall not result in conditions injurious to indigenous aquatic biota, wildlife, humans, cultural resources, or other existing or designated uses of the water body; and - (d) Public notice, including identification of the pesticide, applicator, location where the pesticide will be applied, proposed timing and method of application, and any water use restrictions shall be provided by the applicator; and - (e) The Department shall be notified at least three business days prior to pesticide application; and - (f) Any additional conditions required by the Department. - (6) In the event of any fish kills or other harm to indigenous aquatic dependent resources, the Department shall be notified within 24 hours.

-17. PUBLIC INVOLVEMENT
+18. PUBLIC INVOLVEMENT

 From time to time, but at least once every three years, the Department shall hold public hearings for the purpose of reviewing the water quality standards and, as appropriate, modifying and adopting standards.
 The Department will issue public notice of proposed changes and provide opportunity for public comment.
-Public participation, including time periods for public notice and commenting, will follow federal regulations for public participation in programs under the Clean Water Act defined in 40 CFR Part 25.
+Public participation, including time periods for public notice and commenting, will follow federal regulations for public participation in programs under the Clean Water Act defined in 40 C.F.R.
+Part 25.